 How a student’s perspective helped contribute to school improvements.

-The anti-bullying video Vega created with his group also caught the attention of Jacqlyn Burde, who managed the marketing for the district.
+The anti-bullying video Vega created with his group also caught the attention of the individual responsible for district marketing.
 She came to visit Vega at school and asked him to create a video for Teacher Appreciation Week.
 A few weeks after the overwhelming positive reception of that video, she returned again.
 This time, she asked for Vega’s help in creating a video to support a $55 million dollar bond the district was working to pass to make essential school improvements and meet identified and ongoing needs within the district.
 Vega recalls capturing footage of aging areas in the schools, and the feeling that it made a lot of sense to him to have a student perspective on the need for the bond to pass.
 And, thanks to Vega’s efforts and those of many others, it did.

 “When the video was done I was called into the office.
 They had a whole bunch of gift cards for me from teachers, the superintendent.
 There was maybe $300 in gift cards,” Vega explained.
 “It was my first payment for a video.
 I’d never gotten paid.
 It inspired me more – I could do what I loved and make money.”